ibm-cloud-docs/vsrx/known-limitations.md

       show system license
       ```

-      Output is similar to the following:
+      The output is similar to the following:

       ```text
       License usage: